ctrlcctrlv/lcd-font/README.md

 ## Understanding the different files

+NB: This build process has been superseded by version 2.
+Execute `build.py` instead.

 * 14seg.sfd : source.
 If I want to add a new glyph, I normally copy 0x0 (.notdef), paste it to where I want, then delete segments until satisfied.
 * 14seg-gen.sfd : this file is used as the base for generating OTF, TTF, et cetera.
 It is not suitable as a source because it has had Element -> Remove Overlap applied to it for a smaller filesizes and better behavior when skewed, however all my individual segments are lost so it's harder to edit.
 This file creates `otf/LCD.otf`.